Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-Let us consider a case in which the same symbols are used for a superscript and a subscript.
-In this case, the tensor is automatically contracted using ``$+$'' in the existing research.
-In contrast, our system just converts it to the tensor composed of diagonal components, as in the above examples.
-However, in that case, the summarized indices become a \textit{supersubscript}, which is represented by ``\verb|~_|''.
+Next, let us consider a case in which the same symbols are used for a superscript and a subscript.
+In this case, some existing work~\cite{aahlander2002einstein} automatically contracts the tensor using ``$+$''.
+In contrast, our system just converts it to the tensor composed of diagonal components, as in the above case.
+However, in this case, the summarized indices become a \textit{supersubscript}, which is represented by ``\lstinline|~_|''.